mxpucci/WOKO_alert/README.md

 # WOKO_alert
 ##### Any feedback or contribution would be appreciated.
 Don't forget to give a STAR :star2:
 ##### Currently, this is a code base with minimum condition requirements.
 CS guys could help if something more sophisticated is needed. ;)
-It is crucial to be the first who contacts the room subtenant, because they get 100s emails/day.
+It is crucial to be the first who contact the room subtenant because they get 100s emails/day.
 This script checks the [WOKO](http://www.woko.ch) website for student accommodation in Zurich, Switzerland for new room entries repeatedly once in a specified time interval and sends you an email alert if a new room is **available**.

 Version: 11.2022